algosup/2024-2025-project-3-quickest-path-team-1/documents/management/weeklyreport/WeeklyReport1.md

 # II.
 Work Planned

-During the first week, the plan was to analyze the project's call for tender, plan a new deadline to have a better organization, make the skeleton and advance on each documents, create template for github issues and pull request, make a collaborate white board.
-Furthermore, we have planned to advance on the code to have a beta.
+During the first week, the plan was to analyze the project's call for tender, plan a deadline to have a better organization, make the skeleton and advance on each documents, create template for github issues and pull request, make a collaborate white board.
+Furthermore, we have planned to advance on the code to have a Minimum Viable Product (MVP).

 # III.
 Work Done